 That’s why we recommend going a little off-piste from time to time, by taking a trip to some of the UK’s less-travelled towns and cities.

-So, whether you’d like a slower pace, a niche insight into history or just something a little different, here are seven of the UK’s most underrated towns and cities that make for a wonderful weekend away.
+So, whether you’d like a slower pace, a niche insight into history, or just something a little different, here are eight of the UK’s most underrated towns and cities that make for a wonderful weekend away.
+And if you’re inspired to visit any of these destinations, you can browse hundreds of staycation holiday deals on our website.

 Renowned for its well-preserved medieval walls and, of course, the iconic Eastgate Clock, Chester feels like a step back in time.